paulinakantor/dci-java-course/java-excercises/3_Java/3.4_Advanced_SQL/README.md

 ## Materials and Resources

 ### Exercises - instruction
-The following section describes standalone exercises to give to students.
 For excercises you need to use Northwind database.
 You can follow given instruction to set up this database: https://github.com/pthom/northwind_psql

 ![Northwind schema](https://www.google.com/url?sa=i&url=https%3A%2F%2Fdocs.yugabyte.com%2Flatest%2Fsample-data%2Fnorthwind%2F&psig=AOvVaw1Ud47xUNm2Z97C-RhC-Tdw&ust=1631386356487000&source=images&cd=vfe&ved=0CAkQjRxqFwoTCOi82_SJ9fICFQAAAAAdAAAAABAD)

+You can find database also in this repository as **schema.png** file.

 **IMPORTANT**
-According to agenda excercises about aggregate functions should have 3TU and GROUP BY should be a part of it.
+According to agenda excercises about aggregate functions should have 3TUs and GROUP BY should be a part of it.
 I introduced a change here by putting GROUP BY and HAVING together.
-So excercises for aggregate functions contains only tasks for COUNT, SUM, MIN, MAX, AVG functions I plannned them to take 1TU.
-Excercises for GROUP BY and HAVING I planned to take 3TU.
+So excercises for aggregate functions contains only tasks for COUNT, SUM, MIN, MAX, AVG functions and I plannned them to take 1TU.
+Excercises for GROUP BY and HAVING I planned to take 3TUs.

+File with excercises has only a list of tasks to do.
+File with solutions also contains difficulty level as well as time needed to make this task.

 #### Exercises